Supplement: ODE Plugin Explanation¶

 const Vector3 v = T * vertices_[i].cast<Position::Scalar>() - link->c();

-// Converts the vertex vector to coordinates.
+// Transform vertex vector coordinates.

 vertices.push_back(Vertex(v.x(), v.y(), v.z()));